DataAnalyzer-Pooja/Earth-CO2-Emissions/README.md

 Welcome to the carbon dioxide emission data analysis case study as a part of the Portfolio Project of DataAnalyzer-Pooja.

 # Problem Statement
-Global warming is one of the biggest challenges currently being faced by the human race.
+Global warming is one of the biggest challenges currently being faced by humanity.
+Therefore, there is an urgent need to address this issue by understanding the trends and patterns of carbon dioxide emissions globally.
 The problem at hand for this CO2 Emissions project is to comprehensively investigate and analyze the increasing carbon dioxide (CO2) emissions, which have emerged as a major contributor to global warming and climate change.
-Through this project, we will dive into the trends and patterns to look for valuable insights to understand their impact on the environment.
+Through this project, we will uncover valuable insights to understand their impact on the environment.

 # About Dataset